guydavis/machinaris/.github/CONTRIBUTING.md

 ## Filing a bug report

-If you're having trouble with our code/libraries/products on your Raspberry Pi try asking on our Discussions (https://github.com/guydavis/machinaris/discussions) or Discord (https://discord.gg/mX4AtMTt87).
+If you're having trouble with Machinaris try asking on our Discussions (https://github.com/guydavis/machinaris/discussions) or Discord (https://discord.gg/mX4AtMTt87).
+Feel free to submit fixes for documentation too, not just bugs!

 If all else fails then please raise an Issue to let us know.
 Be as detailed as possible, and be ready to answer questions when we get back to you.
 Make sure you include your system setup: